Super LiDAR Intensity for Robotic Perception: Experiment

 To assess the performance of our proposed densification network, we conducted comparative and ablation experiments.
 Comparative experiments evaluated the quality of densified images generated by our method against CNN-based and traditional methods, both qualitatively and quantitatively.
 For qualitative evaluation, we visually compared the generated images with the results of competing methods (see Fig. \ref{fig:qualitative_comparison}).
 Quantitatively, we used standard metrics such as Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE) to measure accuracy while also evaluating inference time to assess computational efficiency.

-Since there are limited public datasets or few prior works specifically addressing reflectance densification, we trained several depth completion models and included traditional interpolation methods for comparison\cite{ma2019self, eldesokey2020uncertainty, ku2018defense,viola2024marigold}.
-Additionally, an ablation study was conducted to analyze the contribution of the Adaptive Fusion Module (AFM).
+Since there are limited public datasets or prior works specifically addressing LiDAR intensity image densification, we trained several depth completion models, included traditional interpolation methods for comparison\cite{ma2019self, eldesokey2020uncertainty, ku2018defense,viola2024marigold}, and reproduced LiDAR-Net \cite{dai2022lidar}, a method specifically designed for LiDAR intensity image completion, providing only quantitative results due to its non-open-source nature.
+An ablation study was conducted to analyze the contribution of the Adaptive Fusion Module (AFM).
 Table \ref{table:intensity_comparison} presents the quantitative results, while Fig. \ref{fig:qualitative_comparison} demonstrates the qualitative superiority of our method.
 Our method achieves high accuracy (highest PSNR/SSIM, lowest RMSE/MAE) while maintaining competitive runtime.
 Notably, as Marigold-dc\cite{viola2024marigold} is a zero-shot diffusion-based method designed for depth completion, its performance is less effective in our task context; therefore, we only provide its quantitative results.

-To evaluate the performance of our method in generating dense reflectance images during robot motion, we tested on data (5-frame accumulation) captured when robot was subject to aggressive motion poses on uneven road.
+To evaluate the performance of our method in generating dense intensity images during robot motion, we tested on data (5-frame accumulation) captured when robot was subject to aggressive motion poses on uneven road.
 The resulting PSNR values (25.75–26.82) demonstrate the robustness of our approach against alignment noise and non-linear motion artifacts (Fig. \ref{fig:extend_exp}).
 Additionally, we compared real-time results at various robot speeds in the supplementary material.

 Although we wish to qualitatively evaluate the generalization ability of our method on the other datasets, to the best of our knowledge, we have not found such public datasets with dense ground truth.
 However, we show qualitative visualizations on a public dataset \cite{wang2024sfpnet} (without dense ground truth), which can further validate the generalization ability of our approach, as illustrated in Fig. \ref{fig:extend_exp}.